conrad-mo/conrad-mo/README.md

 ### Hi there 👋

-I am an undergrad student at the University of Toronto Scarborough Campus studying computer science.
+Hi, I'm Conrad!
+I'm an undergrad student at the University of Toronto Scarborough Campus studying computer science.

 ### GitHub Stats